Gene regulatory network

 A gene (or genetic) regulatory network (GRN) is a collection of molecular regulators that interact with each other and with other substances in the cell to govern the gene expression levels of mRNA and proteins which, in turn, determine the function of the cell.
-GRN also play a central role in morphogenesis, the creation of body structures, which in turn is central to evolutionary developmental biology (evo-devo).
+GRNs also play a central role in morphogenesis, the creation of body structures, which is central to evolutionary developmental biology (evo-devo).

 The regulator can be DNA, RNA, protein or any combination of two or more of these three that form a complex, such as a specific sequence of DNA and a transcription factor to activate that sequence.
 The interaction can be direct or indirect (through transcribed RNA or translated protein).
 In general, each mRNA molecule goes on to make a specific protein (or set of proteins).
 In some cases this protein will be structural, and will accumulate at the cell membrane or within the cell to give it particular structural properties.
 In other cases the protein will be an enzyme, i.e., a micro-machine that catalyses a certain reaction, such as the breakdown of a food source or toxin.
-Some proteins though serve only to activate other genes, and these are the transcription factors that are the main players in regulatory networks or cascades.
+Some proteins serve only to activate other genes, though, and these are the transcription factors that are the main actors in regulatory networks or cascades.
 By binding to the promoter region at the start of other genes they turn them on, initiating the production of another protein, and so on.
 Some transcription factors are inhibitory.

 In single-celled organisms, regulatory networks respond to the external environment, optimising the cell at a given time for survival in this environment.
-Thus a yeast cell, finding itself in a sugar solution, will turn on genes to make enzymes that process the sugar to alcohol.
+Thus a yeast cell in a sugar solution will turn on genes to make enzymes that process the sugar to alcohol.
 This process, which we associate with wine-making, is how the yeast cell makes its living, gaining energy to multiply, which under normal circumstances would enhance its survival prospects.